mbar0075/SaRLVision/README.md

 <p align="justify">

 The SaRLVision Window provides a real-time view of the object detection process, displaying the current state of the environment, the actions being taken, and the corresponding results.
 This interactive window is designed to be user-friendly, providing a clear and intuitive interface for users to understand the workings of the system.
-It also includes controls for pausing, resuming, and stopping the detection process, giving users a degree of control over the system's operation.

 <p align='center'>
 <table align="center">